-Contributions provided through county treasurers and the license plate program to the Anatomical Gift Public Awareness and Transplantation Funds totaled \$101,707 in Fiscal Year 2017 (through December 12, 2017).
-This is \$2,743 more than provided in Fiscal Year 2016, and a rate of \$0.032 per capita (based on estimated 2016 population of 3,134,693 per the U.S. Census Bureau).
-County treasurers, IDN, ILEB and IDPH continue to explore ways to increase awareness of the contribution opportunity and contributions to the fund.
+Contributions provided through county treasurers and the license plate program to the Anatomical Gift Public Awareness and Transplantation Funds totaled \$103,162 in Fiscal Year 2018.
+This is \$1,455 more than provided in Fiscal Year 2017, an increase for a steady rate of \$0.033 per capita (based on July 1, 2017, estimated population of 3,145,711 as per the U.S.

+Census Bureau).
+County treasurers, IDN, ILEB, and IDPH continue to explore ways to increase awareness of the contribution opportunity and contributions to the fund.